ArneTillmann/AuDoLab/paper.md

- installation and the package can be found in the packages repository or on the documentation website of TTLocVis
+ installation and the package can be found in the packages repository or on the documentation website of TTLocVis test

 # Statement of need